 - Two letters of recommendation from academic sources.

 - International applicants must present satisfactory evidence of competence in English by submitting score of at least 550 on the TOEFL, 79 on the TOEFL iBT or 6.5 or higher on IELTS.

 - If you are interested in competing for a University Fellowship, the GRE or Millers Analogy scores are required.

-- Bachelor's degree in dental hygiene or a related field and, in the latter case, have completed an accredited certificate or associate degree program in dental hygiene.
+- Evidence of a Bachelor's degree in dental hygiene or a related field and, in the latter case, have completed an accredited certificate or associate degree program in dental hygiene.

-- Evidence of an undergraduate overall quality point average of at least 2.8 and an average in the dental hygiene major of 3.0 (on a 4.0 scale).
+- Evidence of an undergraduate overall quality point average of at least 3.0 (on a 4.0 scale).

 - Official transcripts of all college work.